Plan Bay Area 2040 Final Plan

-Clean Fuels and Impact Reduction: future program for implementing the recommendations of the Freight Emission Reduction Action Plan and developing programs for impact reduction in neighborhoods with high levels of freight activity.
+Clean Fuels and Impact Reduction: Future program for implementing the recommendations of the Freight Emissions Reduction Action Plan and developing programs for environmental and community impact reduction in neighborhoods with high levels of freight activity.

 Credit: Karl Nielsen

-Finally, the transportation investments and land use development pattern in Plan Bay Area 2040 will not be sufficient on their own to reach the Bay Area’s statutory 2035 GHG emissions reduction targets.
+Finally, the transportation investments and land use development pattern in Plan Bay Area 2040 will not be sufficient on their own to reach the Bay Area’s statutory 2035 CO2 emissions reduction targets.
 Over half the plan’s required reductions will be achieved through strategies that are part of MTC’s Climate Initiatives Program.
 The program’s primary objectives are to invest in strategies that reduce transportation-related emissions and vehicle miles traveled and encourage the use of cleaner fuels through incentives, education, policies and programs.
 The Climate Initiatives Program focuses on two primary strategies:

 The remaining 10 percent of funding is directed toward a set of transit extensions and roadway expansions.
 The BART extension to San Jose and Santa Clara, as well as the Caltrain Downtown San Francisco Extension, for example, will provide new rail links to the hearts of the Bay Area’s two largest cities.
 These projects are top regional priorities for Federal New Starts funding over the next five years.
 This category also includes VTA’s planned light rail extensions for the Capitol Expressway and Vasona lines, SMART extensions to Larkspur and Windsor, and a $640 million reserve for future New Starts priorities.